mfarache/jekyll-now/_posts/2018-10-22-Java-Grpc-REST.md

 ## Streaming

-gRPC takes full advantage of the capabilities of HTTP/2  mechanism It supports  streaming at request level (multiple requests sent to the server), at response level (server replies a stream of response), or both request and responses streamed over.
+gRPC takes full advantage of the capabilities of HTTP/2  mechanism.
+It supports  streaming at request level (multiple requests sent to the server), at response level (server replies a stream of response), or both request and responses streamed over.

 Ok, so if everything is awesome why do we still use REST ?